AComputerGeek/AComputerGeek/README.md

 ### Hi there, I'm Amir!

 I am a Math and Coding lover!
-Who started late, but as always will finish early!

 📫 Contact: APersianGeek@Gmail.com